fbpx

 Chair

 Sue is committed to reducing the barriers faced by individuals and communities by ensuring local services are in place across Liverpool to tackle social and economic exclusion.
 As Finance Manager for local charity HEAT, Sue provides advocacy and support to disadvantaged groups, including women who are suffering domestic violence and abuse.
 She has extensive experience in the running of publicly funded services, including undertaking the management and accounting for public and charitable funds.
-At The Women’s Organisation, Sue has developed and implemented a range of highly effective systems to ensure the charity and social enterprises’ financial integrity.
+At The Women’s Organisation, Sue has developed and implemented highly effective systems to ensure the charity and social enterprises’ financial integrity.

 leadership image

-Maggie O'Carroll
+Prof. Maggie O'Carroll

 CEO of The Women’s Organisation